AgrawalAshishS/OfficeJam/README.md

 ```

 This will start:
-- Server on port 3000
+- Server on port 3004 (can be customized with SERVER_PORT environment variable)
-- Client development server on port 3001
+- Client development server on port 3003 (can be customized with CLIENT_PORT environment variable)

 #### Production Mode